 Feeding a Kitten that has Diarrhoea

 Give boiled chicken if the kitten has diarrhoea.
 Once the diarrhoea has stopped, continue with the chicken, but add kitten/junior food with it until, eventually, you can cut out the chicken.
 A feed should be done every 4 hours.

-Wipe the toilet area of the kitten with damp tissue, as it will need your help to pass its toilet (the mother would normally stimulate by licking).
-You must do this before and after every feed – the kitten will die if it does not pass urine or stools – seek veterinary assistance immediately if it does not got to the toilet after 24 hours.
+Wipe the toilet area of the kitten with a damp tissue, as it will need your help to pass its toilet (the mother would normally stimulate by licking).
+You must do this before and after every feed – the kitten will die if it does not pass urine or stools – seek veterinary assistance immediately if it does not go to the toilet after 24 hours.

-If the stools are like water, you need to give more water and reduce amount of milk.
+If the stools are like water, you need to give more water and reduce the amount of milk.

 If the stools are too hard, the kitten can get constipated and die so give more milk and less water.
 Do this until stools are normal and then go back to 50/50 milk and water.

 Keeping a Kitten Warm